igcbioinformatics/ADER/material/Practical.md

 The tools available in Galaxy are limited in terms of the ability to express more complex experimental designs.
 Moreover, we are limited to the plots and outputs Galaxy gives us.
 To have full control on our analysis, we need to go to R and explore all the flexibility that it allows.

 **TASK**: In RStudio, open the file trapnell_deseq.R that you can find in the folder difftests.
 In Rstudio, set "Session>Set Working Directory>To Source File Location".
 Then run each of the commands in the R script and see what they do.

+The [edgeR manual](https://www.bioconductor.org/packages/devel/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf) contains several examples that explore these issues.
+In the pairwise case, the statistical methods are comparable to a t-test or a fisher exact test.
+Generalized Linear Models (GLM) allow to include information from several variables simultaneously.
+The simple pairwise case can also be considered as a GLM, although the statistical methods applied for the test are different than in the "classic" pairwise model.

 **TASK**: In Rstudio, open trapnell_edgeR.R and run the commands that are inside.
 Run also edgeR_example1_Tuch.R and edgeR_example2_Cumbie.R.